Huaguiyuan/MoTe2PhaseChangeEnergy/data/thermal_properties/phonon/README.md

 This will automatically generate a plot and a file called `total_dos.dat` with the data used to make the plot.

-### Generating Free Energy, Entropy, and Heat Capacity
+### 3. Generating free energy, entropy, and heat capacity data

 To get these properties and save to a file called `thermal.dat`, run the following: